mugsuk/PeriodicTableExplorer_Mac/README.md

 **IMPORTANT:**
 There are 3 .ccs files in which I have chaned the font from 'Verdana' to 'SFProRounded-Regular' the files are:
 **element.css
 index.css
 paf.css**

-Open each of those files in the text editor of your choice and change the font to whatever is to your liking if the build is failing because you don not have the font 'SFProRounded-Regular' on your system
+Open each of those files in the text editor of your choice and change the font to whatever is to your liking if the build is failing because you do not have the font 'SFProRounded-Regular' on your system

 Feel free to mail me if you are having any issues